Wanting to learn baby photography at home? DIY newborn photos at home can be easy with the right camera settings, newborn props and newborn poses.

 11- Don’t forget about the baby details.
 Take all of the baby detail shots you can get.
 Those tiny newborn toes, eyelashes and wispy curls.
 Here areDIY Newborn Photography Prop that every parent should get.

-13- Don’t rush.
+12- Don’t rush.
 If you have to take 3 pictures one day and a few pictures the next that’s not the end of the world.
 That’s actually the beauty of doing your own baby pictures at home.
 I love how Lisa Holloway on Clickin’ Moms says to Pace Yourself!
+You’ll be happy you didn’t stress yourself out trying to do it all at one time!